+We are walking or running through life.
 We have goals and plans, hopes and dreams.
 Then, in a pivotal moment, it seems like everything changes.
 Sales suddenly become harder and harder to make.
 Budgets get cut-and salaries, bonuses, and benefits with them.
 It feels like we're working twice as hard for half as much.